2011년 8월 9일 화요일

 LTKO 2A - Intermediate Korean: Second Year I

-Reading: Students are able to understand conventional narrative and descriptive texts with a clear underlying structure though their comprehension may be uneven.
-These texts predominantly contain high-frequency vocabulary and structure.
-Students understand the main ideas and some supporting details.
-Comprehension may often derive primarily from situational and subject-matter knowledge.
+Reading: Students will be able to comprehend conventional narrative and descriptive texts with clear underlying structures.
+These texts will primarily contain high-frequency vocabulary and grammatical patterns.
+Students will understand main ideas and selected supporting details, with comprehension often supported by contextual and background knowledge.

 LTKO 2B - Intermediate Korean: Second Year II

-Reading: Students are able to understand conventional narrative and descriptive texts, such as extended descriptions of persons, places, and things and narrations about past, present, and future events.
-They understand the main ideas, facts and many supporting details.
-Students may derive some meaning from texts that are structurally and/or conceptually more complex.
+Reading: Students will be able to understand conventional narrative and descriptive texts, including extended descriptions and narrations across time frames.
+They will identify main ideas, key facts, and many supporting details, and may also derive meaning from texts that are structurally or conceptually more complex.

 LTKO 2C - Intermediate Korean: Second Year III

-Speaking: Students can perform all intermediate-level tasks with linguistic ease, confidence, and competence.
-They are consistently able to explain in detail and narrate fully and accurately in all time frame.
-In addition, they may provide a structured argument to support their opinions, and they may construct hypotheses.
-They may demonstrate a well-developed ability to compensate for an imperfect grasp of some forms or for limitations in vocabulary by the confident use of communicative strategies.
+Speaking: Students will be able to perform all intermediate-level communicative tasks with ease, confidence, and accuracy.
+They will consistently be able to explain ideas in detail and narrate events fully across all major time frames.
+In addition, they will be able to present structured arguments to support opinions and formulate basic hypotheses.
+Students will also demonstrate the ability to compensate for gaps in vocabulary or grammar through effective use of communicative strategies.

 UPPER-DIVISION LANGUAGE COURSE